Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Step 1.
 Define the goal

-Imagine you are the Head of HR department at a retail company that faces The Great Resignation as an unexpected consequence of the COVID-19 pandemic.
+Imagine you are Head of the HR department at a retail company that faces The Great Resignation as an unexpected consequence of the COVID-19 pandemic.
 Your primary business goal might be retaining your A-players and newcomers.
 To translate it into numbers, you want to improve employee retention by 25% in the next quarter.

-Pro tip: When setting up your goals, use the SMART framework.
+💡 Pro tip: When setting up your goals, use the SMART framework.
 It will help you avoid vague terms and suggestions, and well-defined business goals are essential to proceed with impact mapping.

 When ready, write everything down in the business goals section.
 It’s also a good idea to add some details to your goal.
 You may want to define:

-• Why achieving the goal is important.
+- Why achieving the goal is important for your product or service.

 Step 2.
 Identify personas or actors